Nebukam/PCGExtendedToolkit/_sources/nodes/graphs/graphs-partition-vertices.md

 {: .warning }

 This node primarily exists to allow certain advanced operations such as easily finding individual convex hull of isolated clusters.
-This is not a default behavior as doing so increases processing load
+*This is not a default behavior as doing so slightly increases processing times.*

 ---
 # Inputs & Outputs
+## Vtx & Edges
 See {% include lk id='Working with Graphs' %}